The Heavy Hand of the Law

 The Heavy Hand of the Law is a 2017 Argentine legal drama film directed by Fernán Mirás from a screenplay he co-wrote with Roberto Gispert.
-Produced by Fernando Sokolowicz, the film stars Paola Barrientos as Gloria Soriano, a public defender disillusioned with her work for never having defended an innocent when she gets involved in a legal case regarding a rape in El Escondido, a fictitious town located in the deep interior of Buenos Aires with a pleading wrote by her former teacher and aspiring to a seat in the Argentine Judiciary, Prosecutor Mercedes Rivas (María Onetto).
+Produced by Fernando Sokolowicz, the film stars Paola Barrientos as Gloria Soriano, a public defender disillusioned with her work for never having defended an innocent when she gets involved in a legal case regarding a rape in El Escondido, a fictitious town located in the deep interior of Buenos Aires with a pleading written by her former teacher and aspiring to a seat in the Argentine Judiciary, Prosecutor Mercedes Rivas (María Onetto).

 Plot

 Law student Gloria Soriano is taking a final oral exam to graduate as an attorney to her teacher, Attorney Rivas.
 Rivas asks Soriano three things, the definition of justice, if Soriano would defend someone she considers guilty and if she would defend someone with no money.
 Soriano approves and in the middle of the celebration she goes through a broken elevator door and falls to the void, getting crippled.
 Years later, in 1983 on a rural town; two public cleaners, "Gringo" Gómez and Manfredo Doméstico are taking litter out of a bridge.
 Then they go to the populated local bar, where the light is cut off, moment in which they leave to have sex.
 The next day, Néstor Fabián, Manfredo's brother, takes him to the local police station in order to fill a complaint against "Gringo" Gómez for rape of a mentally disable person, during the walk he reveals he plans to sue him in order to take his house, since both Néstor and Manfredo are homeless, living in an intermodal container.
 Néstor hits Manfredo for opposing the denouncement, leaving him with a black eye.
 The police officer queries about Manfredo's wound, Néstor replies that the Gringo did it.
 The police officers takes Manfredo to the crime scene and ask him to pose in the position he was supposedly raped and took pictures of him.
 Later, Betty, Gómez's wife, finds out about the accusation and Gomez is taken to the police station, where he is made to sign a confession despite the fact that he is illiterate.
 Meanwhile, the police takes pictures of the five witnesses at the bar in the night of the crime.